Guide to Massachusetts Addiction Landscape

 - Massachusetts Clubhouse Coalition: This nonprofit agency helps to improve quality of life for families and individuals battling long-term mental illness.

 - Magnolia New Beginnings: This nonprofit organization supports individuals and families struggling with substance abuse and addiction and provides educational and preventative measures and services.

 - National Institute on Mental Illness (NAMI) Massachusetts: This organization provides advocacy to reduce the stigma of mental illness, improve policy, and offer resources for obtaining local behavioral healthcare services.

-- Alcoholics Anonymous (AA) in Massachusetts: This is a listing of local AA chapters for individuals seeking sobriety and support in recovery.
+- Alcoholics Anonymous (AA) in Eastern Massachusetts: and Western Massachusetts: These are listings of local AA chapters for individuals seeking sobriety and support in recovery.

 Different municipalities, regions, counties, and communities throughout the Commonwealth will also have community-based providers, coalitions, and agencies working to improve the wellbeing of their immediate neighborhoods with drug abuse and overdose education and prevention measures, treatment programs, and recovery support services.